gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ./m_mm;
 ./marketmaker "{\"gui\":\"nogui\",\"client\":1, \"userhome\":\"/${HOME#"/"}\", \"passphrase\":\"$passphrase\", \"coins\":$coins}" &
 ```

+Explanation:
+`gui:nogui` or `gui:SimpleUI` - to identify the CLI/GUI being used to run marketmaker.
+`client:1` - to start marketmaker as client mode.
+`passphrase:$passphrase` - is to set the passphrase to run the marketmaker with, to run and login into marketmaker using WIF (Wallet Import Format) key instead of passphrase.
+You need to use the WIF key as passphrase inside `passphrase` file. barterDEX supports login using WIF Key for all supported coins instead of passphrase.

 #### client_osx
 It is the same script as above but only for MacOS.